 Fish Diversity Indices

 Four diversity indices i.e. Shannon-Wiener, Margalef species richness, Pielou’s evenness and Simpson’s diversity index were examined based on the sampling sites and summarized in Table 2.
 The value of the Shannon-Wiener (H) index from six different sampling sites revealed a strong correlation with all species richness and values ranging from 2.886 (S2) to 3.206 (S4).
-The highest Simpson index value was recorded at site S6 (0.9449) and low at S2 (0.9235).
-The Pielou’s evenness index value was found to be maximum at site S6 (0.5708) and minimum at S4 (0.4935).
-Margalef richness index was recorded as highest at site S4 (6.82) and lowest at site S2 (4.768).
-The higher values of fish diversity, Margalef richness and Shannon-Wiener index from site S4 (Pusa) may be related to good environmental variables while lower values from site S2 (Muzaffarpur) may be due to unfavourable environmental conditions.
+The highest Simpson index value was recorded from S6 (0.9449) and low S2 (0.9235).
+The Pielou’s evenness index value was found to be maximum from S6 (0.5708) and minimum S4 (0.4935).
+Margalef richness index was recorded as highest from S4 (6.82) and lowest S2 (4.768).
+The higher values of fish diversity, Margalef richness and Shannon-Wiener index from S4 site (Pusa) may be related to good environmental variables while lower values from site S2 (Muzaffarpur) may be due to unfavourable environmental conditions.

 Table 2.
 The total number of taxa and fish diversity indices of River Burhi Gandak.